-Jefferson-Clarion Head Start, Inc. is a private non-profit corporation that serves as the administrative entity for child and family development programs including Head Start, Early Head Start, Maternal, Infant Early Childhood Home Visiting (MIECHV), Family Literacy, Pre-K Counts, Head Start Supplemental Assistance Program (HSSAP), the PA Pilot Home Visiting Program - Opiate Use Disorder / Substance Use Disorder (OUD/SUD), and was recently awarded a Parents as Teachers (PAT) grant.
+Jefferson-Clarion Head Start, Inc. is a private non-profit corporation that serves as the administrative entity for child and family development programs including Head Start, Early Head Start, Maternal, Infant Early Childhood Home Visiting (MIECHV), Pre-K Counts, Head Start Supplemental Assistance Program (HSSAP), and a Parents as Teachers (PAT) grant.
 Although each of these programs may differ in some respects, each has our fundamental mission at its core which is to provide comprehensive services to children and families.

-To operate these programs effectively our agency has established and maintains effective partnerships with other community organizations, child care providers and school districts.
+effectively our agency has established To operate these programs and maintains effective partnerships with other community organizations, child care providers and school districts.
 Jefferson-Clarion Head Start, Inc. believes we are to be an integral part of our community where many agencies and service providers work together to identify needs, remove barriers and maximize our resources collectively to meet the needs of children and families.